madspaaskesen/aether-renderer-core/README.md

 # 🪼 Aether Renderer Core

+> 🌿 Aether Renderer Core is now being tested through real-world use inside the GUI.
+> Output behavior and flags will evolve gently based on how it breathes with the interface.

+## What is it?

+A lightweight CLI tool for rendering frame‐based content using FFmpeg.

 Aether Renderer is a minimal and sacred media compiler for image sequences — now with smart CLI, glob support, and gentle rendering feedback 🕊️

 [![Crates.io](https://img.shields.io/crates/v/aether-renderer-core.svg)](https://crates.io/crates/aether-renderer-core)